crossroads/api.goodcity/README.md

     cap production deploy

-This will deploy changes to api.goodcity.hk
+This will deploy changes to api.goodcity.hk (make sure your ssh keys are loaded)

 ## Documentation